nahhididwin/inputnothing/README.md

 # About Me

-i'm from Vung Tau City (I think it is now called Ho Chi Minh), Vietnam 🇻🇳 :3.
+i'm from Vung Tau City (I think it is now called Ho Chi Minh City), Vietnam 🇻🇳 :3.

 Date of birth: 20/06/2011 (DD/MM/YYYY)